christian-hilbe/christian-hilbe.github.io/_pages/postdoc_position.md

 <img src="/../itulogo.png" class="center">
 ![IT:U](/itulogo.png "IT:U Logo")

+AA.
 I am currently looking for a Post-Doc to work with me and my group at [IT:U](https://it-u.at/en/research/research-groups/game-theory-and-evolutionary-dynamics/).
 In my [group](http://web.evolbio.mpg.de/social-behaviour/), we use game theory to study questions around cooperation and social behavior: What makes people cooperate?
 What is the impact of social norms and how do they change?
 And what real-world conditions, such as changing environments or extreme inequality challenge our assumptions of cooperation?

 If these questions interest you, please consider applying for: